gaybreak/daybreak/README.md

 [Twilight]: https://github.com/twilight-rs/twilight

-Both are great libraries, they just have different opinions than us, you can see below for what makes daybreak different!
+Both are great libraries, they just have different opinions than us, you can see below for what makes Daybreak different!

 ## Performance is overrated